Click to navigate to the correct section

 American Express Business

-We are currently experiencing issues connecting to Amex cards issued in AUS or the UK.
+We are currently experiencing issues connecting to American Express cards issued in Australia or the UK.
 Please do not attempt to use the US-based connection, as this is not supported and it will not work reliably.
 In the meantime, you'll want to use our spreadsheet import method.

 Barclaycard recently implemented a mandatory SecurPass code for their accounts, which effectively disallows access to their system for third parties like Expensify.
 There's not much, if anything, we can do to bypass that, so if you would like to contact Barclay and ask them to disable that on your account, that would allow you to connect it to Expensify.
 If you're not able to turn off SecurPass, you'll want to use our spreadsheet import method.

 If you have not yet upgraded to our new Capital One connection (we likely sent you a message about this in April 2017), your card will most likely no longer import expenses automatically.
 You will want to update your connection by re-adding your card here, or by navigating to Account Settings > Credit Card Import > Import Card/Transactions and choosing Capital One (New and Upgraded).
 If you are looking to update company cards, head to Admin > Domain Control > Company Cards.